craigbuckler/cpconversions2/src/pages/about-us/testimonials.md

 We endeavour to finish all projects on-time and on-budget to the customer's complete satisfaction.

+> Chris and his team built a kitchen extension for us and changed the layout of the existing house to match.
+We enjoyed working with Chris to develop ideas as issues arose and, with his help and workmanship, we are very pleased with the result.
+> <cite>Mr & Mrs McDowell, Exeter</cite>

 > Nice chap, very professional job.
 Would recommend to anyone.
 Thanks again.
 > <cite>RB, Exeter</cite>